-Working with the < PICTURE > element
+Working with the Picture element

-So what is the picture element?
+What is the picture element

-Most website images are formatted for desktop viewers with a high resolution to make them look sharp and crisp.
+You see most website images are formatted for desktop viewers with a high resolution to make them look sharp and crisp.
 However, these images are typically too large for mobile phones and tablet users.
 If the file size is enormous, you’ll end up punishing mobile viewers by making them eat up precious bandwidth to download it to their device.
 No Bueno!

 Another common occurrence happens when big pictures with lots of details are sized down on a smaller screen.
 All of the intricacies of the image are lost due it becoming too squished in dimensions.
 Yea, you could try squinting real hard or zooming-in with your fingers, but that’s an effort most viewers are not willing to take and goes against the principles of responsive design.
 Using cropped, optimized versions of the image to suit various layout changes would be the ideal way to go.